 The Vales Point Ash Dam (VPAD) consists of a series of operational and closed landfill cells bordered by Rutleys Road, the Pacific Highway and Wyee.
 The closed cells have been capped with soil and rehabilitated with native grasses.

-The proposed solar project is expected to involve a capital investment in excess of $30 million, generate 100 construction jobs over 18 months and 5 full time ongoing positions.
+The proposed solar project is expected to have a capital investment in the range $75-115 million, generate 100 construction jobs over 18 months and 5 full time ongoing positions.

-Once environmental and development approvals are obtained, a final investment decision will be made and construction could commence in 2018.
+Once environmental and development approvals are obtained, a final investment decision will be made and construction could commence in early 2019.
 Construction is expected to last about 18 months.

 Because of the size of the project, the proposal is classified as State Significant Development (SSD) under Part 4 of the Environment Planning and Assessment Act (1979).
 SSDs are major projects which require approval from the Minister for Planning and Environment.

-Delta will work with key stakeholders to develop a project that meets community expectations and achieves a long term sustainable outcome for future electricity generation in the local area.
+Delta will continue to work with key stakeholders to develop a project that meets community expectations and achieves a long term sustainable outcome for future electricity generation in the local area.

 Delta is interested in community input to the approvals process and there is an opportunity for comment on the project during the public exhibition period from 16 February 2018 until 18 March 2018.

 View the Vales Point Solar Environmental Impact Statement (EIS) or make a submission here

 For more information please view Delta's recent media release about the Vales Point Solar Project